W1nz4c4r/W1nz4c4r.github.io/_posts/2024-05-17-htb-writeup-Survellance.md

 ![Alt text](/assets/images/htb-writeup-survellance/surv8.png)

-After stablishing the connection on my socks tunnel I am able to connect to the page hosted on localhost:8080 and that is when I realise that ***ZoneMinder*** more than an user its a service/software.
+After establishing the connection on my socks tunnel I am able to connect to the page hosted on localhost:8080 and that is when I realise that ***ZoneMinder*** more than an user its a service/software.

 ![Alt text](/assets/images/htb-writeup-survellance/surv9.png)

 Then i look for zoneminder exploits on google and I encounter with **CVE-2023-26035**: "Unauthenticated Remote Code Execution in ZoneMinder"
-I wasn't able to find any type of information related to the version, but since it seemed a easy exploit to run i decided to give it a try.
+I wasn't able to find any type of information related to the version, but since it seemed to be a easy exploit to run i decided to give it a try.
 Also taking into account the year of the *CVE* it looked that it could be a possible way of attacking

 The vulnerability lies in the way ZoneMinder handles the "snapshot" function.
 This function is supposed to capture an image from a connected security camera.
 However, due to a missing authorization check, *an attacker can manipulate this function to create a new monitor instead of fetching an existing one*.
 By crafting a specially crafted request, the attacker can inject malicious code that gets executed by the ZoneMinder server.